RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning: Baseline Implementation

-To complete the peg-in-hole skill successfully for the assembly action \emph{fasten}, force feedback is essential in detecting any contact between the peg and the beam surface.
-Initially, the robot moves downwards until a specific z-axis force threshold is reached, indicating contact between the peg and the beam surface.
-Subsequently, a spiral search algorithm~\cite{chhatpar2001search} is employed to locate the hole position.
+Our baseline uses the \emph{MoveIt}~\cite{gorner2019moveit} motion planner for executing simple actions such as \emph{move}, \emph{pick\_up}, and \emph{put\_down}, and uses Cartesian-space impedance control and force feedback for executing contact-rich actions.
+For example, to complete the peg-in-hole skill for the assembly action \emph{fasten}, force feedback is essential to detect any contact between the peg and the beam surface.
+The robot moves downwards until a specific z-axis force threshold is reached, indicating contact between the peg and the beam surface.
+A spiral search algorithm~\cite{chhatpar2001search} is then employed to locate the hole position.
 After the peg is aligned with the hole, the robot repeatedly moves forward and backward to prevent jamming during insertion.
-In the event of an unsuccessful hole detection, the robot moves upwards to re-estimate the hole position using the nearest fiducial marker observed by the wrist camera and re-attempts the insertion.
+If unsuccessful in detecting the hole, the robot moves upwards to re-estimate the hole position using the nearest fiducial marker observed by the wrist camera and re-attempts the insertion.

 The \emph{assemble\_square} assembly action inserts the grasped beam into another beam already in the assembly.
-The skill requires the robot to move linearly until the grasped beam makes contact with the other beam, detected using force feedback.
+This skill requires the robot to move linearly until the grasped beam makes contact with the other beam, detected using force feedback.
 Then, the joint of the other beam in the assembly is localised by moving the grasped beam along the face of contact in a 1D implementation of the spiral search algorithm.
 After localising the joint in the assembly, the robot aligns the two beams using force feedback.

 The assembly action of \emph{assemble\_cap} similarly uses Cartesian impedance control to move the grasped beam towards the desired pose until a reactionary force, exerted against the robot, exceeds a threshold value.
-After capping, the beams are not necessarily well aligned; alignment is achieved by the assembly action \emph{push}.

-The assembly action \emph{push} corrects the position of a beam aiming to reposition an inserted beam to the nominal target position in order to ensure alignment with future beams that might be inserted into the assembly.
-This skill is also implemented using Cartesian impedance control and executed until a set force threshold is reached.
+After capping, alignment of the beams is achieved by the assembly action \emph{push}.
+The \emph{push} action corrects the position of a beam aiming to reposition an inserted beam to the nominal target position in order to ensure alignment with future beams that might be inserted into the assembly.
+This skill is implemented using Cartesian impedance control and executed until a force threshold is reached.